pcotret/c-notes/notes/buffer-overflow-raspberrypi.md

 End of assembler dump.
 ```
 - No call to `dont_touch_this`.
 It means this is a dead code section.
 Why?
 - Oh, `strcpy`!
 We found a breach!
-This functions must not be used nowadays as it doesn't buffer length (https://security.web.cern.ch/security/recommendations/en/codetools/c.shtml).
+This functions must not be used nowadays as it doesn't check buffer length (https://security.web.cern.ch/security/recommendations/en/codetools/c.shtml).
 We should try a buffer overflow at this line.

 If we disassemble `dont_touch_this`, we can get the entry point of this function (address `0x0001049c`):
 ```assembly